Cathy at LAX

 As mentioned in my earlier post for today, it was a busy day.
 In the afternoon we went for a walk with Brian and Lisa around the airport.
 It’s a pretty place and it’s not like the busy airports we’re used to from the DC area with planes taking off and landing one after the next all day.
 It’s a relatively quiet place except for the occasional plane and we had a nice time outdoors.
 If you need a reason to go to Juneau, here’s one.
 It’s beautiful regardless of the weather.
 The clouds were high enough today that we could see the mountains pretty well.
 We didn’t have a clear day the entire ten days we were there but if you need clear skies to enjoy a place, then maybe it’s not all it’s cracked up to be.
 The airport walk is an easy one, with virtually no hills to deal with.
 Very nice for a mid-afternoon walk.
 Highly recommended.

 In 1898, Cathy’s great grandfather traveled from the iron mines of Michigan’s northern pinensula to the gold mines of Juneau.
 Specifically, he worked in the Mexican Mine in Treadwell on Douglas Island, across the Gastineau Channel.
 In 1917 the mine flooded and all work ceased.
 This photo was taken from near the cave-in site, which is on the extreme right although it’s not really visible.
 As you can see, it was more overcast than the previous two days, which were pretty nice.
 We couldn’t see the top of Mount Roberts across the channel.
 Nevertheless, it was good to get out and to walk where Cathy’s ancestors had walked (although we’ve been there before, of course).
-The Treadwell Mine’s office building, which was in pretty rough shape when we lived in Juneau, has been cleaned, painted, and gotten a new roof.
+The Treadwell Mine’s office building, which was in pretty rough shape when we lived in Juneau, has been cleaned, painted, and given a new roof.

 We went to the glacier today.
 In Juneau, that’s short hand for the Mendenhall, since it’s the one you can basically drive to.
 When we lived here in the late 1980s the face of the glacier was just a little past Nugget Falls, on the right in this photo.
 When my mother-in-law lived in Juneau, the face of the glacier was considerably further out into the valley.
 Like most (but notably not all) glaciers since the last little ice age, roughly between 1300 and the mid to late 1800s, it is receding.
 It’s still pretty and the clouds separated long enough for us to see some of the mountains around it, at least briefly, although you can’t really see them well in this photo.